rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

   - network
 ---

-# LibreNMS Monitoring Server
+# LibreNMS monitoring server

 ## Introduction

 Network and systems administrators almost always need some form of monitoring.
-This can include graphing bandwidth usage at router end points, monitoring the up/down of services running on various servers, and much, much more.
-There are many monitoring options out there, but one option that is very good and has many, if not all, of the monitoring components available under one roof, is LibreNMS.
+This can include graphing bandwidth usage at router end points, monitoring the status of services running on various servers, and much more.
+There are many monitoring options out there, but one good option with many, if not all, of the monitoring components available under one roof, is LibreNMS.

-This document will only get you started with LibreNMS, but we will point you to the project's excellent (and extensive) documentation to get you going further.
-There are lots of other options for monitoring out there that this author has used before, Nagios and Cacti being two, but LibreNMS offers what those two projects offer individually, in one spot.
+This document is just a starting point for LibreNMS.
+We will point you to the project's excellent (and extensive) documentation for more options.
+There are many other monitoring options out there that this author has used before, Nagios and Cacti being two, but LibreNMS offers what those two projects offer individually, in one spot.

-While the installation will pretty closely follow the official install instructions found [here](https://docs.librenms.org/Installation/Install-LibreNMS/), we've added some explanation and even some minor changes, which make this procedure preferable to that excellent document.
+While the installation will closely follow the [official install instructions found here](https://docs.librenms.org/Installation/Install-LibreNMS/), we have added some explanation and minor changes, which make this procedure preferable to that excellent document.

 ## Prerequisites, Assumptions and Conventions

-* A server or container (yes, LibreNMS will run in a container, however if you have a lot to monitor, your best bet would be to install on its own hardware) running Rocky Linux.
+* A server or container (yes, LibreNMS will run in a container, however, if you a great deal to  monitor, your best bet would be to install on its own hardware) running Rocky Linux.
 All commands assume a fresh install of Rocky Linux.
-* Assumption: that you are able to execute commands as root or can _sudo_ to do so
+* Assumption: that you can run commands as root or can _sudo_ to do so
 * Working knowledge of command-line tools, including text editors such as _vi_
 * We are assuming the use of SNMP v2.
 If you want to use SNMP v3, it is supported by LibreNMS and will work.
-You'll just need to switch up the SNMP configuration and options on your devices to match up to v3.
+You will need to switch up the SNMP configuration and options on your devices to match up to v3.
-* While we have included the SELinux procedure in this document, the container that we are using in the lab does not include it by default.
+* While we have included the SELinux procedure in this document, the container we use in the lab does not include it by default.
 For this reason, the SELinux procedure has **not** been lab tested.
 * Throughout this document, the examples use the _vi_ editor as mentioned.
 When the document says to save your changes and exit, this is done with `SHIFT:wq!`
-* Some trouble-shooting skills, including log monitoring, web testing, and more, are required.
+* The procedure requires some troubleshooting skills, including log monitoring, web testing, and more

 ## Installing Packages

 These commands should be entered as the root user.
 Before we begin, note that this installation procedure focuses on *httpd*, rather than *nginx*.
-If you prefer to use the latter, head up to the [Librenms Install Instructions](https://docs.librenms.org/Installation/Install-LibreNMS/) and follow the guide there.
+If you prefer the latter, follow the [Librenms Install Instructions](https://docs.librenms.org/Installation/Install-LibreNMS/) and guide there.

-We are assuming a fresh install, so we need to do a few things with the repositories before we can continue.
+We are assuming a fresh install, so we must do a few things with the repositories before continuing.
 First, we need to install the EPEL repository (Extra Packages for Enterprise Linux):

 ```
 dnf install -y epel-release
 ```

 The current version of LibreNMS requires a minimum PHP version of 8.1.
-The default package in Rocky Linux 9.0 is PHP 8.0, so we will need to enable a third party repository (true for Rocky Linux 8.6 as well) for this newer version.
+The default package in Rocky Linux 9.0 is PHP 8.0, so you must enable a third party repository (also in Rocky Linux 8.6) for this newer version.

 We will install the REMI repository for this.
 The version of the repository you install will depend on the version of Rocky Linux you are running.
 We are assuming version 9 below, but change this accordingly for the version you are running: